tubearchivist/docs/mkdocs/docs/advanced.md

 In general the mapping update process is as follows:

 1. Compare existing mapping with predefined expected mapping
-	1. If that is identical, there is nothing to do
+	- If that is identical, there is nothing to do
-1. Else create a `_backup` of the existing index
-1. Delete the original index and create a new empty one with the new mapping in place
+2. If the difference is just adding a new field, that is simply added in place
-1. Copy over the previously created `_backup` index to apply the new mappings
+3. If the difference is a change in how an existing field is indexed, that needs a index rebuild:
+	- Reindex into a new index by appending a version to the index nummer, e.g. `ta_video_v2`.
+	- That will also remove any no longer needed fields.
-1. Delete the now leftover `_backup` index.
+	- Delete the old index
+	- Create an alias to point all new requests to the new version of the index

 If you are not sure if anything is happening, you can monitor your index and `docs.count` value for each index.
 Those values should change over time during the process and you should get an indicator of progress happening: